 Reports and Resources

 This Excel spreadsheet (access limited to University of Delaware) contains the first iteration of the complete mapping of undergraduate courses to the Gen Ed objectives.
 The original list of courses included all courses in levels 000-400 that were taught in the 2013-2014 and 2014-2015 academic years.
 Most courses were mapped UD faculty but some were not; current details about the number and type of courses mapped and unmapped are provided in the technical details document.
-The university is working to update and verify these data with an updated spreadsheet available in January of 2018.

 As the full spreadsheet is only available to UD colleagues, we have created a public version of the curriculum map populated with example data.

 The results of the first round of curricular mapping were used to create reports for each undergraduate major that had at least one student graduating in the spring semester of 2015.
 Each report contains background information, a major profile for the specific major on which the report focuses, a comparison profile with information about a larger comparison group of students in related majors (usually the programs in the same college or portfolio), the profile for all UD students who graduated with an undergraduate degree in that semester, the complete list of courses included in the major profile, and the complete list of courses excluded from the major profile because they were not mapped.
-An updated set of reports will be created in January 2018.

 Like the curriculum map, these reports are only available to UD colleagues but we have created a sample report populated with example data.